swiftlang/swift/docs/Testing.md

 * ``XFAIL: linux``: tests that need to be adapted for Linux, for example parts that depend on Objective-C interop need to be split out.

+#### Features ``REQUIRES: swift_feature_...``

+Each of the Swift compiler features defined in `include/swift/Basic/Features.def` will get a LLVM Lit feature prefixing `swift_feature_` to the feature name automatically.
+The LLVM Lit features will be available only in those configurations where the compiler supports the given feature, and will not be available when the compiler does not support the feature.
+This means that standard language features and upcoming features will always be available, while experimental features will only be available when the compiler supports them.

+For every test that uses `--enable-experimental-feature` or `--enable-upcoming-feature` add a `REQUIRES: swift_feature_...` for each of the used features.
+The `Misc/verify-swift-feature-testing.test-sh` will check that every test with those command line arguments have the necessary `REQUIRES:` and fail otherwise.

+Do NOT add `REQUIRES: asserts` for experimental features anymore.
+The correct usage of `REQUIRES: swift_feature_...` will take care of testing the feature as it evolves from experimental, to upcoming, to language feature.

 #### Feature ``REQUIRES: executable_test``

 This feature marks an executable test.
 The test harness makes this feature